SciCatProject/oai-provider-service/README.md

 ### PUT Records:

-Add new records to your mongodb instance by HTTP PUT using the folling route:
+Add new records to your mongodb instance by HTTP PUT using the following route:

 * `http://localhost:3000/scicat/Publication`